ccfang2/dimada/README.md

 |` c.bs5`      0.36596|
 ```

 As is seen, the cross-validated (i.e., out-of-sample) MSEs for Lasso and adaptive Lasso are 1.22 and 1.19.
-However, the coefficients are biased due to the penalty term in loss function.
-To remove such an impact, post-Lasso and post-adaptive Lasso are performed, and MSEs for these post-selection methods are 0.901 and 0.906.
+The post-Lasso and post-adaptive Lasso methods are performed, and MSEs for these post-selection methods are 0.901 and 0.906.
 Let's compare them to the MSE using parametric OLS estimator.
 The MSE from OLS `lm(response2~df[,1]+df[,2]+df[,3])` is 1.257.
 Hence, it is noted that in this non-parametric additive underlying model, our dimension adaptive estimator achieves a much smaller in-sample approximation error than parametric OLS estimator, about 2/3 of it.

 However, in practice, it is adviced to split the original dataset into train data and test data, then perform our dimension adaptive estimator in train data and finally use the coefficients from post-selection methods to make predictions in test data.
 The out-of-sample MSE of our estimator can thus be computed and compared with other estimators.